seetadev/das-simulator-nim/README.md

-# Optimism RetroPGF 7: Simulating Gossipsub Performance Metrics for DAS Using Shadow and libp2p
+# Simulating Gossipsub Performance Metrics for DAS in Optimism Using Shadow and libp2p

 **Description:**
 This project aims to simulate and analyze the performance of **Gossipsub** in the context of **Data Availability Sampling (DAS)** for Optimism using the **Shadow Network Simulator** and **libp2p**.
 The goal is to study network behavior, optimize message propagation efficiency, and evaluate DAS techniques under realistic conditions.